Tiars/Generic_SWGEmu_Launcher/README.md

 version instead of blindly rechecking the checksum there is no performance to be gained by keeping a local copy.

+# Manifest format and Flags

+The manifest is a CSV file with four fields.

+Field 1 = Relative path to file or directory
+          Registry entry
+Field 2 = Location Flag
+Field 3 = Action Flag
+Field 4 = Action 0 - 1, 6 - Comment
+          Action 2 - 4    - MD5 Checksum
+          Action 5        - String Value for registry entry

+In the Choice Launcher one flag was used.
+This produced a complex system that was not easy to understand since it combined where and what information.
+For the generic version I use two flags, one for what to do and one for where.

+First Flag - Location

+0  = Launcher install directory
+     These files are downloaded from getLauncherURL() to the directory that the launcher is running in.
+When the Launcher version changes this manifest location is processed before kicking off the launcher updater helper.
+1  = Play server install directory
+     These files are downloaded from getGameURL() to getGamePath() 2  = Test server install directory
+     These files are downloaded from getTestURL() to getTestPath() 3+ = Set aside for adding support for other Test Server locations

+Second Flag - Action

+0  = Delete file or directory if it exists
+     This flag is allocated to allow for cleaning up a directory.
+For example it was decided to merge two .tre files and this was used to remove the now unneeded file.

+1  = Directories to create
+     These are directories to create to speed up the initial launch of the game.

+2  = Verify Legal Copy
+     All files with this flag must exist in the SOE install directory and match the provided checksum for the launcher to consider a legal copy to have been installed.

+     At install time the files are copied from the SOE directory to getGamePath().
+     At verify time if the file in getGamePath() does not match the checksum the file is copied from the SOE directory if the SOE install directory has not been removed.
+An additional test will be done at verify time with files copied from the install directory.
+They will be tested to see if they are undamaged and match the checksum.
+If the SOE install directory has been removed to save disk space or does not match the checksum it is then downloaded from the game server.

+     One additional note.
+The various retail distributions included more and more of the .tre files to speed up the install by downloading fewer files from the server.
+The original distribution disks included the following .tre files which are checked to verify a legal distribution:

+     bottom.tre
+     data_animation_00.tre
+     data_music_00.tre
+     data_other_00.tre
+     data_sample_00.tre
+     data_sample_01.tre
+     data_sample_02.tre
+     data_sample_03.tre
+     data_sample_04.tre
+     data_skeletal_mesh_00.tre
+     data_skeletal_mesh_01.tre
+     data_static_mesh_00.tre
+     data_static_mesh_01.tre
+     data_texture_00.tre
+     data_texture_01.tre
+     data_texture_02.tre
+     data_texture_03.tre
+     data_texture_04.tre
+     data_texture_05.tre
+     data_texture_06.tre
+     data_texture_07.tre
+     default_patch.tre
+     patch_00.tre
+     patch_01.tre

+     If you want you can also add the following client executables to this catagory, but most were updated for versions of the client that were shipped between the initial disk and Publish 14.1.
+If you add them to this catagory they probably need to be in catagory 2 also so that you make sure that the correct version for the client is downloaded with the client.

+     The Launcher location has no need to use this action.

+3  = SOE static files
+     This catagory is all of the client executables, dlls, config files and executables associated with Publish 14.1.\

+     SOE layered .tre files so that each new publish that had additional items in the .tre files added new .tre files.
+It is recommended that SWGEmu custom servers continue to use this philosophy.

+     Files in this catagory will be checked to see if they exist in the SOE install directory.
+If they do and match the checksum they will be copied instead of downloaded to speed things up for people with later versions of the install disks or still have their fully installed directory from when they played the live game.

+     The Launcher location has no need to use this action.

+4  = Server extension files
+     For servers that are adding items to their server this is the catagory for lumping the additional .tre files.

+     It would also be used for the server specific swgemu.cfg, swgemu_live.cfg, swgemu_login.cfg, swgemu_preload.cfg and user.cfg files.
+These will exist in a legacy SOE install directory from when the game was still running but will also not neccisarily match your SWGEmu server.
+They may even be different between the play and test versions of the server.
+All of these are reasons to place them into this catagory.

+     The Launcher location would use this for supplemental files, like a profession calculator stored in the launcher directory.

+5  = Add new registry entry
+     Location has no real meaning with this action.
+Location 0 is recommended.

+6  = Delete registry entry
+     Location has no real meaning with this action.
+Location 0 is recommended.

+7+ = Set aside for

+# TestServer directory

+To save disk space it is best to set up the swgemu_live.cfg in the Test Server path to point to the Game client directory for the publish 14.1 and other .tre files that you are not changing.
+If you make the Test Server directory a sub directory of the game client directory, as SOE did, the unchanging .tre files can be referenced by prepending "../" to each entry in the file.

+If you decide to operate multiple test clients that are working on different things and needing different versions of files, you can have multiple sub directories in the game server directory.

+When talking about install and verifying the game files I will expect that this is how the directories are structured.
+This system also means that for every file listed in the swgemu_live.cfg file as being taken from the game client directory it can be ommited from the test client manifest.
+This will make the install and verify for the test client go faster in addition to saving disk space.

 # Design Clarification

 At start the version of the launcher will be checked to see if it needs updating.